mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

-Regarding the request to further extend the method to unseen proteins and compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.
+Regarding the request to further evaluate the method on unseen proteins and to compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.

-The fact that we switch back and forth between Euler angles θ_i and quaternions q_i is not a problem as they are equivalent representations of the same information.
+We switch back and forth between Euler angles θ_i and quaternions q_i as they are equivalent representations of the same information.
 We do however understand this may sometimes be confusing to readers; this could be addressed in a revised version of the manuscript.

-The fact that the mapping from S³ to SO(3) is a double cover is not a problem as well.
-It was meant as an explanation for equation 2.
+The fact that the mapping from S³ to SO(3) is a double cover was meant as an explanation for equation 2.
 We agree it could have been better conveyed and will update line 99 to read "The absolute value $\left| \cdot \right|$ ensures that $d_q(q_i, q_j) = d_q(q_i, -q_j)$ as $q$ and $-q$ represent the same orientation because $\mathbb{S}^3 \rightarrow \SO(3)$ is a two-to-one mapping (a double cover)."

-> When are projections expected to be of different sizes?

-That is indeed not the case with the current experiments, but this could happen with real data.
+"When are projections expected to be of different sizes?"
+This could happen with real data, though that is indeed not the case with the current experiments.

-> A similarly confusing statement is on line 127, where the authors claim that “a space of n_f = 4 dimensions does not have room for G_w to represent other factors of variation”.
-What does this mean?
-Why are we constrained to have n_f = 4?

 The number of features $n_f$ can be freely chosen, and was set to $n_f = 512$ in our experiments.
-We meant that a feature space made of only $n_f = 4$ dimensions (necessary if one would hope to predict the orientations directly) is too constraining (demonstrated in Appendix F).
+On line 127, we meant that a feature space made of only $n_f = 4$ dimensions (necessary if one would hope to predict the orientations directly) is too constraining (demonstrated in Appendix F).
 We agree that this paragraph might confuse readers and will only be pointing to Appendix F for experiments on the number of features $n_f$ and move the discussion there.

-Zhao and Singer, 2014 is interested in a distance between viewing directions (θ_2, θ_1) that requires images to be optimally aligned with respect to in-plane rotations θ_3.
-The hairy ball theorem however prevents a globally consistent alignment of in-plane rotations.
-TODO: think more.
-(We are however interested in a distance between orientations (θ_3, θ_2, θ_1).)
+Zhao and Singer, 2014 are interested in estimating a distance between viewing directions (θ_2, θ_1).
+In Section 2.1, they argue that any method that requires images to be aligned with respect to in-plane rotations θ_3 is bound to fail because the hairy ball theorem prevents such an alignment to be globally consistent.
+We agree with the argument but fail to see how that relates to our method: We don't try to align on θ_3 then estimate a distance between viewing directions (θ_2, θ_1).
+We estimate a distance between whole orientations (θ_3, θ_2, θ_1).
-We however have to admit that we don't see the relation of the above with the question "Why do we expect that constructing small subsets of the embedding at a time will result in a globally consistent embedding?".
-Could you elaborate?
-TODO: local distances => we also estimate the large distances

 We chose the mean orientation recovery error because it is intuitive and simple to interpret.
 Despite that error being non-deterministic, the evaluation of (5) was easily reproduced in practice.
 But we do agree that using the Frobenius norm on the rotation matrices could be an interesting alternative choice.